jborichevskiy/up-and-to-the-right/content/posts/internet-studio-gardens.md

 We can't know these possible spaces in advance.
 Though we may have an intuition about who we might encounter within and the subjects and communities they might sprout up around.
 At best we have a name and an internet address spawning it into existence to collect transient ideas, questions, and reflections from those who pass through.

 **Such a space isn't pre-shaped, designed, or architected.** It evolves with time; expanding with new members and shifting as themes in the space emerge.
-Forms and practices present at its inauguration may very well be different from those a year after -- each having been introduced by someone and given time to grow into its new home.
+Forms and practices present at its inauguration may very well be different from those a year after -- each having been introduced by someone and given time to grow into their new home.

 There might even be different seasons of play: periods of divergent planting and nurturing followed by collective harvesting and pruning.
 Many independent visits to one's own corner might culminate in synchronous sessions where everyone can explore and see all that has been developed in the time since.